petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-4-identity-management-and-sso/integrating-okta-sso.md

 # Integrating Okta SSO

-Clarity wants to use Okta, a Security Assertion Markup Language (SAML) based authentication single sign-on service with Liferay.
-They appreciate the convenience of one login for not only Liferay, but the other services they need logins for.
-In addition to authentication, they are relying on Okta to serve as their identity provider (IdP) and sync all user identities with Liferay.
-Continue reading see the basic steps to set up your Liferay DXP instance as the Service Provider (SP), and Okta as the Identity Provider (IdP).
+Clarity wants to use Okta, a single sign-on (SSO) service provider that can be integrated with SAML applications as an identity provider (IdP).
+Clarity appreciates the convenience of having one login not only for Liferay, but for the other services they use.
+In addition to authentication, they can use Okta to serve as their IdP and sync all user identities with Liferay.
+Continue reading to see the basic steps to set up your Liferay DXP instance as the Service Provider (SP), and Okta as the Identity Provider (IdP).

 !!! note
     This tutorial requires you to have an existing Okta account to test with.